Criminology, Law, and Justice Bachelor of Arts requirements

 To earn a BA degree in Criminology, Law, and Justice, students must complete a minimum of 39 semester hours of course work in the major.
 The requirements include:

-Introductory Courses - choose from:
+Introductory Courses - choose 2:

 - CRIM:1410 Criminology (GE course - Social Sciences)